stimulsoft/Samples-Reports.JS-for-HTML/README.md

-## Samples of using Stimulsoft Reports.JS in the JavaScript applications
+# Samples of using Stimulsoft Reports.JS components in the HTML / JavaScript applications

 In this repository are available examples of using Reports.JS reporting tool on Web pages using pure JavaScript.